-The Happel Foundation is expanding its activities in developing countries.
+The Happel Foundation is expanding its activities in developing countries in Asia and Africa.
 The aim is to combat poverty permanently.
-The foundation is active primarily in the areas of food security, health, education and entrepreneurship.
+The foundation is active primarily in the areas of

 By promoting the use of technology and novel effective approaches, the foundation strives for efficiency and economies of scale.

 Edulution supplements the overburdened state school systems in Zambia and Namibia with so-called learning centres.
 There the children can learn after the regular lessons – basic knowledge in mathematics and English is taught by means of tablets and special learning software.
 Each child is given its own account.
 This way they can learn individually, actively and at their own pace.
 The children are attended to by specially trained coaches.

 Pragya helps small-scale farmers in remote mountain villages to establish a sustainable livelihood.
 Due to the extreme seclusion of the villages and the difficult weather conditions in the Himalayas, the people there live in poverty and on the margins of society.
 Pragya brings development and progress to the regions and therefor combat poverty permanently.
 New cultivation methods secure the harvest, while new infrastructures offer access to drinking water, education and the health system.

 Abalobi is a smartphone application for small-scale fishermen in South Africa.
 The small-scale fishermen and their families live in great poverty.
 Using the Abalobi app, they can sell their catch simply and directly to restaurants, hotels, etc. in the region.
 This considerably increases their sales opportunities in competition with large suppliers, thus providing them with a secure income and cementing their place in the regional value-added chain.